Rules adopted on 19 November 2022

 Any person (whether an individual, institution or corporation) wishing to become a member of the Society must apply in writing, agree to be bound by these rules and pay the entry fee (if any).
 Election to the Society is at the discretion of the Council, who may delegate this discretion to the appropriate Regional Secretary.
 Any entry fee shall be decided from time to time by the Council.
 A member may resign membership by written notice to the appropriate Regional Secretary.
 The Council may withdraw membership from any person if, in the Council’s opinion, it is in the Society’s interest to do so.

 Members (other than honorary members) shall pay an annual subscription on joining and annually thereafter on 1 January.
 Subscriptions are fixed by the Council and paid to the appropriate Regional Secretary.
 The Council has the right to determine different rates of subscription for different regions.
-Failure to pay the annual subscription will entitle the Council or relevant Regional Secretary to lapse membership of that member.
-A person whose membership has lapsed for not having paid the subscription may (at the Regional Secretary’s discretion) be asked to pay the entry fee on re-joining.
+Failure by a member to pay the annual subscription will entitle the Council or relevant Regional Secretary to consider the membership of that member to have lapsed.
+A person whose membership has lapsed for not having paid the subscription may (at the Regional Secretary’s discretion) be asked to pay the entry fee (if any) on re-joining.
 Payment of the subscription will entitle members to the Society’s publications issued in that year, with the exception of any special publications for which a charge is made.
 The Council has the right to waive the subscription of any member in recognition of exceptional service to the Society.

-The Council may elect any person as an honorary member of the Society in recognition of their contribution to Oriental numismatics or exceptional service to the Society.
+The Council may elect any person as an honorary member of the Society in recognition of their exceptional service to the Society.
 An honorary member shall be entitled to all privileges of membership but shall not be obliged to pay the annual subscription.

-The affairs of the Society shall be managed by a Council consisting of the following officers: a Secretary General, a Deputy Secretary-General, a Treasurer, a Secretary, a Newsletter Editor, a Membership Secretary, a Publications Secretary, Regional Secretaries, and not more than five other members of the Society.
+The affairs of the Society shall be managed by a Council consisting of the following officers: a Secretary General, a Deputy Secretary-General, a Treasurer, a Secretary, an Editor (ex officio), a Digital Editor (ex officio), Regional Secretaries (ex officio), and not more than seven other members of the Society.

 The members of the Council shall be entitled to be indemnified out of the assets of the Society against all expenses and liabilities properly incurred by them in the management of the affairs of the Society.
 Expenses may only be incurred with the Council’s prior approval.

-The officers of the Society shall be the Secretary General, Deputy Secretary General, Treasurer, Secretary, Newsletter Editor, Membership Secretary, Publication Secretary and Regional Secretaries.
+The officers of the Society shall be the Secretary General, Deputy Secretary General, Treasurer, Secretary, Editor, Digital Secretary, and Regional Secretaries.
 The same individual may hold more than one office.

 The Secretary General or, in his or her absence, the Deputy Secretary-General will chair council meetings and normally represent the Society in relation to other institutions and societies.